Transport Helicopter Regiment 30

 The German Army Aviation Regiment 30 (Transporthubschrauberregiment 30) is a transport helicopter regiment of the German Army (Deutsches Heer).
-It is based in Niederstetten, Baden-Württemberg, and forms a crucial part of the Army's air mobility capabilities..
+It is based in Niederstetten, Baden-Württemberg, and forms a crucial part of the German Army's air mobility capabilities.

 History

 The regiment was established in 1971 and has since undergone several restructurings and relocations.
-Initially formed to enhance the Army's airlift and support operations, it has been stationed at Niederstetten since 1980.
+Initially formed to enhance the army's airlift and support operations, it has been stationed at Niederstetten Air Base since 1980.